 - 2 tbsp (30ml) plain low-fat yogurt

-To keep the meal light and fresh, I served the chicken with a cold Cucumber and Tomato Raita, a side dish dressed with yogurt, cumin, mustard seeds, and mint leaves.
+To keep the meal light and fresh, I served this Grilled Masala and Lemongrass Chicken with a cold Cucumber and Tomato Raita, a side dish dressed with yogurt, cumin, mustard seeds, and mint leaves.
 It was a nice counterpoint to the grilled chicken.
 Other side dishes like steamed corn-on-the cob or a toss vegetable salad will also be delicious.
 For dessert, we had homemade Cantaloupe and Mango Sorbet.

 Enjoy…..and have a wonderful day! 😎